-We have audited the financial statements of the business-type activities, each major fund, and the aggregate remaining fund information of Community Mental Health Partnership of Southeast Michigan (the Entity) for the year ended September 30, 2021.
+We have audited the financial statements of the business-type activities, each major fund, and the aggregate remaining fund information of Community Mental Health Partnership of Southeast Michigan (the Entity) for the year ended September 30, 2022.
 Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, Government Auditing Standards and the Uniform Guidance, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our previously issued letter (Communication with Those Charged with Governance during Planning).
+We have communicated such information in our letter to you during planning.
 Professional standards also require that we communicate to you the following information related to our audit.